ustbhuangyi/better-scroll/doc/en/api.md

      - {Number} time, animation duration. (unit ms)
      - {Number | Boolean} offsetX, the x offset to target element，If the value is true, scroll to the center of target element.
      - {Number | Boolean} offsetY, the y offset to target element，If the value is true, scroll to the center of target element.
-     - {Object} easing, easing function, generally don't suggest modifying.
+     - {Object} easing, easing function, usually don't suggest modifying.
 If you really need to modify, please consult the format in ease.js of source code.
    - Return: none.
    - Usage: scroll to target element.